Here are some tips on selecting the right air brush compressor for your airbrush painting needs, and some things to watch out for too!

-One of the most important hallmarks of an air brush type compressor is that it's quiet.
-It can cycle on with almost no sound, and cycle off with a gentle "psssssht" as the unloader valve dumps air from the compressor head cylinder.
+One of the most important hallmarks of an air brush type compressor is that it’s quiet.
+It can cycle on with almost no sound, and cycle off with a gentle “psssssht” as the unloader valve dumps air from over the compressor piston.

 That quietness doesn’t come cheap.
 Depending on the size you pick, you might not get much change from a $1,000.00.
 Silence is golden, and it costs a lot of gold!

 As a result of that high cost for a quiet compressor, we’d be inclined to purchase the $200-or-less compressor from the tire store, spend another couple of hundred building a soundproof box around the darn thing, and put the rest of the money we saved from not buying a “quiet” compressor in the bank!

 When you do that, make sure you leave good air access for supply air and to allow cooling of the compressor head.

 No professional air brush painter will put up with oil carry over from the air compressor creating “fish eyes” on their finished artwork.
 As a result, some feel obliged to purchase an oil-less compressor.

 The downside of this decision is that oil-less compressors usually cost more, they are often quite a bit noisier than the oil-lubed comparable units, and they tend to run hotter which, unless the hot compressed air is mediated via “air preparation”, will have some negatives as to compressed air quality.
 A hotter running compressor usually means more maintenance and shorter compressor life, too.

 Instead of buying into an oil-less compressor, simply ensure that the air that exits the lower cost, oil-lubed compressor, is adequately filtered to remove free water and oil.
 Please see here for detailed information about compressed air filters in general, and this page on coalescent filters for information on filters that remove oil from the air.